royce-c/Comm-Docs/docs/task1.md

 # How to push code to Github

+## Introduction

+Pushing code to Github is a crucial part of version control and collaboration for software development projects.
+This part of the documentation will guide you through the process of pushing your code to Github using the Git command-line interface and Visual Studio Code (VScode) text editor.

+Before you begin, it is assumed that you have created a Github account and have an existing project that you want to push to Github.
+Additionally, you should have a basic understanding of Git commands and how to navigate through the terminal.

 ## Step 1 - Launch vscode and open your project

 Launch vscode and open your project that is not currently a git repository.